wngaw/wngaw.github.io/_posts/2019-04-07-linear-regression.md

 \end{align}
 $$

 The overall objective is to minimise the cost function by iterating through different values of $$\theta$$.
 The lowest possible value of the cost function is also known as the global minimum.
-The final linear regression model will hold the valuee of $$\theta$$ that yields the lowest cost function.
+The final linear regression model will hold the values of $$\theta$$ that yields the lowest cost function.

 $$
 \underset{\theta_0,\ \ldots,\ \theta_n}{\min} J(\theta_0,\ \ldots,\ \theta_n)